-Most health informatics positions are highly technical, so applicants must understand and communicate technical terminology.
-This also means taking technical concepts and communicating them in non-technical terms with clients and patients, as well.
+Most health informatics positions are highly technical, so professionals must understand and communicate technical terminology.
+They must be able to explain technical terms to various audiences, including clients and patients.

 - Technical Skills

 Technical skills, including coding and systems management, are typically required for a health informatics career.
 Most positions use electronic health records systems.